2023 Best Music Schools in Illinois

 Top 10 Best Music Schools

-Our 2023 rankings named Northwestern University the best school in Illinois for music students.
-Located in the small city of Evanston, Northwestern is a private not-for-profit school with a fairly large student population.
+Our analysis found Northwestern University to be the best school for music students who want to pursue a degree in Illinois.
+Located in the city of Evanston, Northwestern is a private not-for-profit school with a very large student population.

 The average amount in student loans that music majors at Northwestern take out is $17,825.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $431.

-Out of the 19 schools in Illinois that were part of this year’s ranking, Wheaton College Illinois landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Wheaton College Illinois is a great place for music students.
 Wheaton College Illinois is a small private not-for-profit school located in the large suburb of Wheaton.

 The average amount in student loans that music majors at Wheaton College Illinois take out is $25,125.

-Out of the 19 schools in Illinois that were part of this year’s ranking, Eastern Illinois University landed the # 3 spot on the list.
-Located in the town of Charleston, EIU is a public school with a medium-sized student population.
+A rank of #3 on this year’s list means Eastern Illinois University is a great place for music students.
+Located in the town of Charleston, EIU is a public college with a medium-sized student population.

 While working on their degree, music majors at EIU accumulate an average of around $28,535 in student debt.